 What were, what are the results of this contact?
 My child, I shall not tell you now anything more definite.
 I wish only to show you the horizon without giving you the possibility of measuring it.
-Believe with all your heart every word of my Gospel concerning the sinner who does not repent.
-Do not indulge in speculations and discussions on the number of these sinners, on the duration and form of their rejection.
+Believe with all indulge in speculations and discussions on the number of these sinners, on the duration and form of their rejection.
 Assert what My apostles have asserted, what My Church asserts.
 Say nothing more.